-Opportunity left Earth July 7, 2003, aboard a Delta II rocket en route to a landing site at the Martian equator called Meridiani Planum.
 NASA was intrigued by a layer of hematite that the orbiting Mars Global Surveyor spotted from above, located on the Meridiani Planum at the Martian equator, and decided that would be Opportunity's landing site.
-Because hematite (an iron oxide) often forms in a spot that had liquid water, NASA was curious about how the water got there in the first place and where the water went.
+Because hematite (an iron oxide) often forms in a region that had water, NASA was curious about how the water got there in the first place and where the water went.

-The month wasn't yet over when Opportunity found more evidence of water, this time from images of a rock outcrop that probably formed from a deposit of saltwater in the ancient past.
+Before March was over, Opportunity discovered more evidence of water, this time from images of a rock outcrop that probably formed from a deposit of saltwater in the ancient past.
 Chlorine and bromine found in the rocks helped solidify the theory.

-All in all, it was a positive start to Opportunity's mission — and it hadn't even left the crater where it had landed yet.
-Before Opportunity's 90-day prime mission was over, the golf-cart size rover clambered out of Eagle Crater and ventured to its next science target about half a mile away: Endurance Crater.
-It spotted more water signs there in October.
+It was a positive start to Opportunity's mission — and the rover hadn't even left the crater where it had landed.
+Before Opportunity's 90-day primary mission was over, the golf-cart-size rover had clambered out of Eagle Crater and ventured to its next science target about half a mile away: Endurance Crater.
+It spotted more water signs there in October 2004.

 Stuck in the sand

-One of Opportunity's most dangerous moments came in 2005, when the rover was mired in the sand for five weeks.
+One of Opportunity's most dangerous moments came in 2005 when the rover was mired in the sand for five weeks.
 NASA had put the rover into a "blind drive" on April 26, 2005, meaning the rover was not checking for obstacles as it went.
-Opportunity then plowed into a 12-inch-high (30 cm) sand dune, where the six-wheeled rover initially had trouble getting out.
+Opportunity then plowed into a 12-inch-high (30 centimeters) sand dune, where the six-wheeled rover initially had trouble getting out.

 To save the stranded rover, NASA ran tests on a model of the rover in a simulated Martian "sandbox" at the Jet Propulsion Laboratory.
 Based on what they learned in the sandbox, the rover drivers then sent a series of commands to Opportunity.
-It took the rover about 629 feet (191 meters) of wheel rotations before it was able to move forward three feet, but it cut itself free in early June 2005.
+It took the rover about 629 feet (192 m) of wheel rotations before it was able to move forward 3 feet (1 m), but it eventually pulled itself free in early June 2005, NASA said.

-Opportunity's experience in the sand came in handy in October 2005, when NASA detected unusual traction problems on Sol 603.
-Just 16 feet into a planned 148-foot drive, a slip check system on board automatically stopped the rover when it went past a programmed limit for the number of wheel turns, according to NASA.
+Opportunity's experience in the sand came in handy in October 2005, when NASA detected unusual traction problems on Martian solar day, or sol, 603.
+Just 16 feet into a planned 148-foot drive, a slip-check system on board automatically stopped the rover when it lost traction and went past a programmed limit for the number of wheel turns, according to NASA.
 Two sols later, Opportunity managed to back itself out and kept on going.

 In late September 2006, after 21 months on Mars, Opportunity wheeled up to Victoria Crater.
-It circled the rim for a few months snapping pictures and getting a close look at some layered rocks surrounding the crater.
+It circled the rim for a few months, snapping pictures and getting a close look at the layered rocks surrounding the crater.
 NASA then made a gutsy decision in June 2007 to take Opportunity inside the crater.
-It was a risk to the rover as it might not have been able to climb up again, but NASA said the science was worth it.
+It was a risk, as it was unclear if the rover could climb out again, but NASA said the science was worth it.

-"The scientific allure is the chance to examine and investigate the compositions and textures of exposed materials in the crater's depths for clues about ancient, wet environments," NASA stated in a press release.
+"The scientific allure is the chance to examine and investigate the compositions and textures of exposed materials in the crater's depths for clues about ancient, wet environments," NASA said in a news release.
 "As the rover travels farther down the slope, it will be able to examine increasingly older rocks in the exposed walls of the crater."

 The trek down was interrupted by a severe dust storm in July 2007.
 Opportunity's power-generating capabilities dropped by 80 percent in only one week as its solar panels became covered in dust.
 Late in the month, Opportunity's power dipped to critical levels.
 NASA worried the rover would stop working, but Opportunity pulled through.

 It wasn't until late August that the skies cleared enough for Opportunity to resume work and head into the crater.
-Opportunity spent about a year wandering through Victoria Crater, getting an up-close look at the layers on the bottom and figuring that these were likely shaped by water.
+Opportunity spent about a year wandering through Victoria Crater, getting up-close looks at the layers on the bottom, which scientists thought were likely shaped by water.

-Opportunity climbed out successfully in August 2008 and began a gradual journey to Endeavour, an incredible 13 miles (21 km) away.
-That may not seem far, but it took about three years to get there, as the rover was stopping to look at interesting science targets on the way.
-But Opportunity successfully arrived in August 2011.
+Opportunity climbed out successfully in August 2008 and began a gradual journey to Endeavour, a crater located 13 miles (21 km) away.
+That may not seem far, but it took about three years to get there, as the rover made several stops to look at interesting science targets on the way.
+Opportunity reached the crater in August 2011.
 By then, its twin rover, Spirit, had died in a sand trap.
 (It got stuck in March 2010, and NASA declared the rover defunct in 2011 after the Martian winter passed and the agency had heard nothing from the stranded rover.)